 A team of 6-8 people is optimal.
 If the group is too small, it will be difficult to identify how all individuals interface with the equipment.
 If the group is too large, decisions will be too difficult.

 Besides assessing the normal tasks on the machine or equipment, take a walk to the machine and look for hazards that may not be obvious from a conference room.
 Look for issues that can create hazards in the area of the targeted piece of equipment, such as lighting that causes dark areas or shadows, problems with utility and process lines, or forklift traffic and overhead crane routes.

 All team members have other jobs.
 They either are working off-shift or need to get back to work to address the issues of the day.
 Either way, a shorter session can lead to better focus and efficiency.
 Consider limiting the session to four hours, since longer sessions will result in a major loss in productivity.
 If needed, let the team sleep on it and come back the next day to finish in a more productive manner.
 Since the session will be limited to four hours, make sure the team understands that they cannot come and go.
 All team members need to be present for discussions and decisions in their entirety.
 Too much information can be lost by missing a single conversation.

 The facilitator should request several pieces of documentation from the appropriate departments well in advance of the assessment, including:

-– The floor plan layout of the machine and area with traffic patterns;
+– Floor plan layout of the machine and area with traffic patterns

 The facilitator should get familiar with the machine by reviewing this information prior to the assessment.
 This information will help the facilitator steer the conversation in the right direction and challenge the team by having knowledge of how the OEM expected the machine to be operated.
 The additional knowledge may allow the facilitator to ask questions that can trigger additional conversation and discussion about anomalies rather than the standard step-by-step operation of the equipment.